 As usual, we omit the logarithmic corrections needed in the exact statement of this result.

-A historical remark.
-All the results from this section, including non-trivial exercises, are from [202].
+Historical remark.
+All the results from this section, including non-trivial exercises, are from [204].
 The probabilistic proof of Theorem 258 was independently proposed by Michal Koucký and Andrei Muchnik.

 14.5.
 Optimality and randomness deficiency